skwp/dotfiles/README.md

  * LustyJuggler/Explorer - hit B, type buf name to match a buffer, or type S and use the home row keys to select a buffer
  * TagBar - hit ,T to see a list of methods in a class (uses ctags)
  * CtrlP - Ctrl-p or ,t to find a file
+ * Visual-star-serach - make the * (star) search in visual mode behave like expected: searching for the whole selection instead of just the word under the cursor.

 #### Git